powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 * TOC
 {:toc}

-- <span style="color:red"> TODO: add links to javadoc for each section/subsection.</span>
 - <span style="color:red"> TODO: put all the current Table in the corresponding javadoc pages.</span>
 - <span style="color:red"> TODO: only keep electrotech/regulation/etc. information in this page (not code-oriented information).</span>